karstengresch/pi-hole-service-blockers/README.md

   * create group for each service
   * link this service-group to created regex domain
   * command to link services to client
+  * create a "block-<service>" list for all services for copy and paste group creation
   * better documentation
   * UI
   * time based blocking/unblocking